 Monitor Cooking Temperatures

 Everyone knows about an oil's smoke point, but what's discussed less often is the much dramatically named flash point.
-(I feel like there had to be at least one '80s movie with that name [Editor's note: Yes, yes there was.])
-The flash point, though, is a pretty scary thing—it's when the oil is hot enough to burst into flames all on its own.
+(I feel like there had to be at least one '80s movie with that name) The flash point, though, is a pretty scary thing—it's when the oil is hot enough to burst into flames all on its own.
 For this reason, you should always be mindful of the temperature of your oil when frying foods.

 While you can spot-check your oil temp with a basic instant-read thermometer (see our review of affordable ones here), the easiest way to keep an eye our your oil temp throughout the cooking process is with a probe thermometer that clips onto the side of a pot.
 We've looked at many of the top models on the market and have shared our favorites at a variety of price points in our in-depth probe-thermometer review.

 There are a lot of reasons to keep your kitchen spic and span (we also have plenty of advice on how to do it).
 It discourages vermin, reduces the risk of cross contamination, and makes it just a little less flammable.
 Flammable, you say?
 Yup, that fine layer of sticky vaporized grease coating poorly maintained cabinets and equipment can help a fire spread even faster than it might otherwise.

 Know Where Your Fire-Suppression Supplies Are, and Know How to Use Them

 The big no-no in most kitchen fires is to douse them with water, since the majority of cooking-related fires involve either grease or electrical appliances.
 Water will often only make a grease or electrical fire worse.
 Instead, you want to smother them, depriving the fire of oxygen and, hopefully, putting it out.